openshift/cluster-bootstrap/Documentation/upgrading.md

           kubeProxyVersion: v1.4.3+coreos.0
           kubeletVersion: v1.4.3+coreos.0

-Now, Kubernetes components have been upgraded to a new version of Kubernetes!
+Now, all self-hosted Kubernetes components have been upgraded to a new version of Kubernetes!

+## On-host Kubelet

+The on-host kubelet is started by systemd, and is used to launch, and be replaced by, the self-hosted kubelet.
+While the on-host kubelet is short-lived, it should be kept up to date with the self hosted components.

+On each host running a kubelet, modify the kubelet systemd unit to reference a new `KUBELET_VERSION` (an example snippet is below)

+`/etc/systemd/system/kubelet.service`

+    [Service]
+    Environment=KUBELET_VERSION=v1.4.3_coreos.0

+Reload systemd daemon and restart the kubelet unit:

+    $ sudo systemctl daemon-reload
+    $ sudo systemctl restart kubelet

 ## Going Further